 We have a fair old stretch of water down our right hand side; The North Sea

-I will only scratch the surface of what can be captured through my lenses, in my allotted time, of what can be a beautiful calm summer location and equally show nature’s full wild forces in winter.
+I will only scratch the surface of what can be captured through a lens in my lifetime.
+What can be a beautiful calm summer location can equally show nature’s full wild forces in winter.
 But I’ll have a crack at bringing a record of Yorkshire’s Beauty and the Beast.

-Call in at my Yorkshire Coast gallery on Pixels.com to see more images and may create your own keepsake buy prints and gifts.
+Call in at my Yorkshire Coast gallery at Pixels.com to see more images and maybe create your own keepsake of prints and gifts to buy.